 In the Lancaster, PA market in January, new home closings declined year-over-year, but with a percentage decline less steep than December 2013, there are signals the market may be stabilizing.
 Closings sank 26.5% from a year earlier to 25.
 This came after a 36.8% fall year-over-year in December.

 A total of 598 new homes were sold during the 12 months that ended in January, down from 607 for the year that ended in December.

 As a percentage of overall housing closings, new home closings accounted for 6.4%.
 This is down from the 7.6% of closings a year earlier.
 After rising year-over-year in December, closings of new and existing homes fell year-over-year in January.

 Pricing and Mortgage Trends

-In December, the average price of newly sold homes gained year-over-year to $282,493 per unit, a 13.2% boost.
-This gain is better than the 6.2% bump in November year-over-year.
+Average price of newly sold homes had a 8.9% rise year-over-year to $249,929 per unit in January.
+This gain is smaller than the 10.1% surge in December year-over-year.

 The average mortgage size on new homes moved north year-over-year along with new home prices.
 It rose 5.8% in January from a year earlier to $200,544.
 In December 2013, average mortgage size on newly sold homes saw a 4.1% rise year-over-year from a year earlier.